 Rust-Oleum Krudd Kutter or M1 deglosser, which we use at 518 Painters in Albany NY because it cleans and de-glosses the fake wood paneling at once.

 To learn more about how liquid sandpaper works read this article Does paint Deglosser work?

 It is very simple to use.
 You just pour about 32 oz into a 2-gallon bucket and wipe it on with a rag or a fine Scotch Brite pad.

 Be sure to use rubber gloves and protective glasses as suggested by the label.

 Wipe it off with a damp cloth and once it is dry you are ready to prime your fake wood paneling without sanding!

 You can order this time saver online here

-Once your surface is are prepped they are ready to be primed
+Once your surfaces are prepped, they are ready to be primed.

 You have a few options when choosing the right primer for your wood paneling.